liferay/liferay-docs/develop/tutorials/articles/maven/using-maven-from-liferay-ide.markdown

 Wouldn't it be nice if you could manage your Liferay Maven projects from Liferay IDE?
 You can!
 Liferay IDE 2.0 introduces the Maven project configurator (`m2e-liferay`), or the added support of configuring Maven projects as full Liferay IDE projects.
-In this article, we'll discuss what the Maven project configurator does, how to install it, and how to install its dependencies.
+In this tutorial, we'll discuss what the Maven project configurator does, how to install it, and how to install its dependencies.
 We'll also examine the structure of Liferay Maven projects and explore some configuration options.